top of page

 You need a form with a lot of visual personality and an impressive presence.

 My suggestion would be an owl.
 A big impressive bird with a mystical association and a resonance of impressiveness with an edge of quirkiness.
-That seems like a fitting replacement - and one who has a beak it can talk through without looking silly.
+That seems like a fitting replacement to the snow goose - and one who has a beak it can talk through without looking silly.

 And as I've mentioned before, I wouldn’t be afraid to play with scale, either.
 Real Arctic owls are a pretty impressive size already, but I’d scale up a bit further and bring in the more regal bearing of the snowy owl.
 Dæmons aren’t animals, you're allowed to play with strict realism, and the uncanny isn’t always something to be avoided.
 Serafina is exactly the kind of character where the uncanny should be deployed.